maxmurdoch/flock/src/pages/products/hobbyist.md

       title: 1.
 Enter your flight details
     - image: ../../images/uploads/phone--customise-policy@2x.png
       text: >-
-        Select your cover duration and your public liability limit to suit the exact needs of your job.
-We’ll update your quote so you can see the difference.
+        Select how long you want to be insured for.
+From 1-8 hours, get covered only for the hours you fly.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/phone--get-flying@2x.png
       text: >-
         Pay for the policy in a couple of taps.
 You’re covered!
-We’ll also send you all the important documentation in an email.
+We’ll send you all the important documentation in an email.
       title: 3.
 Get flying
   title: How hobbyists use Flock
 risk:
   description: >-
-    Get much more than an insurance policy.
-We’ll help you fly safer by providing a risk report for your flight.
-Simply enter your flight’s details and instantly see surrounding hazards.
+    Know your risks before you fly.
+Simply enter your flight's details and receive a real-time risk report.
   list:
     - icon: ../../images/uploads/icons-house.svg
       list:
-        - Airports
+        - Schools
-        - Heliports
+        - Hospitals
-        - Controlled airspace
+        - Churches
-        - Special use airspace
+        - Prisons
       title: Inhabited spaces
     - icon: ../../images/uploads/icons-circle.svg
       list: